jseidl/hass-magic_areas/docs/source/how-to/getting-started.md

 ## ✨ Step 4: Enable Features

-Magic Areas includes many powerful [[features|Features]]—from presence-based lighting to climate control and media routing.
+Magic Areas includes many powerful [features](../features/index.md)—from presence-based lighting to climate control and media routing.

 After the basic configuration, you’ll be prompted to select which features you want to enable for the area.
 The next screens will let you customize them in detail.
 Each setting includes descriptions to help you choose what fits best.